How To Wash Down Jackets With 7 Awesome Steps

 Here are my seven quick tips on how to wash down jackets.

-When down gets wet, it forms into clumps, and if they’re dried incorrectly, they can be ruined.
-So the proper care must be given.
+When it gets wet, it forms into clumps; if they’re dried incorrectly, they can be ruined.
+So proper care must be given.

-If you just got your best down jackets, you have to learn how to take care of them.
+If you just got your best down jackets, you must learn to take care of them.

-This article will go over how you can wash your jacket and rejuvenate it without ruining it.
+This article will cover how to wash and rejuvenate your jacket without ruining it.

 Here are a few tips about washing down jackets and why you should wash your down jacket.